analog-garage/pygrad/README.md

 ~~~

 Building the `artifactoryPublishPython` task will upload the outputs of the `pydist` task
 to the specified directory on the Artifactory server.
+Note that the `artifactoryPrefix`
+attribute should be defined before any other `artifactory*` attributes appear
+in the file since they may depend on it.